 Why you Need to Add Mulch to Hostas under Pines

-Adding mulch in areas underneath pine trees is very important to continue improving the:
+Adding mulch in areas underneath pine trees is very important to continue improving the following:

 - Soil structure